How to Handle Transpositions in Your Opening Repertoire

 Common Mistakes and How to Avoid Them

-Memorizing 20 moves fails when orders change.
+Memorising 20 moves tends to fail when orders change.
 Instead, study structures and ideas.
 In the QGD, pressure d5 and develop smoothly; the plan holds whether you reached it via 1.d4 d5 2.c4 e6 or a Reti move order.

 Failing to Connect Related Opening Systems

-Treating the Reti, English, and Queen's Pawn as separate triples your workload.
+Treating the Reti, English, and Queen's Pawn as fully separate systems multiplies your workload.
 Map their links: Reti to QP with ...d5, Reti to English with ...Nf6 2.c4, and fold shared plans into one file.

 Missing Software-Related Transposition Issues